alicolville/meal-tracker/readme.txt

 = 3.1.2 =

+* Bug fix: When importing a meal from an external source, don't incorrectly set it to be an admin meal (i.e. searching up in every other users meal searches).
 * Improvement: DB change, "added_by_admin" column now defaults to 0 when a row is added into the meal collection table.

 = 3.1.1 =